All Products

 The value 200 is returned, which indicates that the details service is accessed as expected.

 The preceding results indicate that a request can access the details service if the request contains a valid JWT or does not contain a JWT, and a request that contains an invalid JWT cannot access the details service.
-This indicates that the request authentication policy takes effect as expected.
+This indicates that the request authentication policy takes effect.

 You can create an authorization policy for a microservice to specify that only requests that meet specified requirements can access the microservice.
 For example, you can specify the port, IP address, and source of valid requests.
 For this example, use an authorization policy to specify that a request can access the destination service only if the request contains a JWT that is issued by the specified issuer.

-1. Deploy an application to receive requests.
+1. Deploy the Bookinfo application that receives the request.
 For more information, see Deploy an application in an ASM instance.

 apiVersion: v1